 On the staff/people side, this upfront work includes:

 How we can help

 As a close partner to Salesforce.org during the development process for the PMM, we are familiar with its strengths and flexibility.
 We can help your organization understand whether the Program Management Module or Case Management product is right for you during our Discovery process.
 During Discovery, we align with your priorities, identify key outcomes, staff roles, and create a shared understanding for how to move forward into Implementation.

-Contact us to learn more and discuss if it’s a good fit for your needs.
+Contact us to learn more and discuss if it fits your needs well.